Gokul2448/Bike_Sharing_Assignment/README.md

 1) The R^2 value calculated on test data is 0.796 and it is almost matching with the train data value.
 2) Adjusted R^2 value was also calculated on test data and value of 0.76 was obtained compared to 0.83 value for train data

+- ## Conclusion 3 from the analysis of train/test data
+Total Depending factors on bike demand are as below yr , temp , summer, winter ,sep ,holiday,windspeed,sun,Light_SnowRain ,Misty_cloudy

 ## Technologies Used
 - [Python](https://www.python.org/) - version 3.14